(WASHINGTON, November 2, 2017) – The following statement is from Daniel J. Cardinali, president and CEO of Independent Sector:

 Global Topics: Congress, Public Policy

-Policy Issues: Charitable Deduction, Charitable Giving, Donor-advised Funds, Estate Tax and Other Tax Incentives, Lobbying & Political Activity, Nonprofit Operations, Political Activity Rules, Private Foundation Excise Tax, Tax & Fiscal Policy, Tax Reform, UBIT, Volunteer Mileage Reimbursement
+Policy Issues: Charitable Deduction, Charitable Giving, Donor-advised Funds, Estate Tax, Lobbying & Political Activity, Nonprofit Operations, Political Activity Rules, Private Foundation Excise Tax, Tax & Fiscal Policy, UBIT, Volunteer Mileage Reimbursement